Saint-Hilaire Brut 2017

 The color is a pale hint of gold.
 The nose is delicate, crisp apple, a little bakery bread, pear, peach, soft lemon, and lightly floral.
 This is a crisp Bubbly, with a slightly husky taste profile.
 It starts with an apple, core and all (I have tasted Saint-Hilare in past vintages where the apple core flavor was pronounced, but for 2017 it is very mild), lemon, tart lime, and soft grapefruit.
 The mid-palate adds a salty, nutty sensation, crusty bread, and slightly sharp spice.
 The acidity is well-controlled, enough to allow the flavors to flow, but not enough to bite.
 The finish has some oomph and lasts awhile.

-See also Leer Vineyards Heroic Red
+See also Colby Red Blend 2017

 The Summary